martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 In this setup, it's not much of an issue, because the data is small (57MB to read all orders), I have much RAM available, and I'm the only one using it.
 But this is not the case in production systems.
-Obviously tables are much largers (can easily become several GBs), and data read from disk may often be discarded to let other queries cache disk pages.
+Obviously tables are much largers (can easily become tens of GBs), and data read from disk may often be discarded to let other queries cache disk pages.
 The global setting that controls how much memory is allocated to caching disk data is called `shared_buffers` (128MB